|Nutritional Guidelines (per serving)|

-In a mixing bowl with electric mixer, beat the 1/2 cup of softened butter with the granulated sugar until light and fluffy.
+In a mixing bowl with an electric mixer, beat the 4 ounces of softened butter with the granulated sugar until light and fluffy.
 Beat in the eggs, one at a time, beating after each addition.
 Blend in the vanilla.

 In a measuring cup, combine the milk with the 3 tablespoons of espresso or coffee.